Anita Earls: Judicial career

 Following her election to Associate Justice of the Supreme Court of North Carolina, Earls has written numerous opinions of significance on issues such as the North Carolina Racial Justice Act, the maintenance of privacy rights associated with warrantless searches, and media defamation suits.

-On June 9, 2020, Governor Roy Cooper appointed Earls as the Co-Chair of North Carolina's Task Force for Racial Equity in Criminal Justice.
+On June 9, 2020, North Carolina Governor Roy Cooper appointed Earls as the co-chair of North Carolina's Task Force for Racial Equity in Criminal Justice.
 The Task Force, convened in the wake of the murder of George Floyd, has begun issuing recommendations such as banning choke holds, suggesting that law enforcement agencies implement "duty to report" rules regarding excessive force, and requiring North Carolina to include information on race in its data reporting.
 The work of the task force is ongoing.

 Citing unnamed sources, the Washington Post reported that Earls was among the short-list of candidates under consideration by the Biden administration for nomination to the United States Supreme Court to replace retiring Justice Breyer.
 Ultimately, Biden nominated District Judge Ketanji Brown Jackson to fill the vacancy.

+On August 29, 2023 Earls filed a lawsuit in Federal court (Earls v.
+North Carolina Judicial Standards Commission, et al., U.S. District Court for the Middle District of North Carolina, No. 23-cv-00734) accusing North Carolina's judicial ethics commission of launching an investigation into her that stifles her First Amendment-protected criticism of the lack of diversity in the state's courts, stemming from a Law360 interview in which she discussed potential "implicit biases" among her colleagues, a lack of Black law clerks being hired, and how the court's new conservative majority had disbanded a commission tasked with examining racial and gender inequality in the judicial system.
+The North Carolina Judicial Standards Commission is charged by statute with investigating anonymized complaints of judicial misconduct.
+Six of its fourteen members, including its Chair and Vice Chair, are appointed by the Chief Justice of the North Carolina State Supreme Court, currently Chief Justice Paul Newby (R).
+In a 2019 campaign speech Newby referred to his colleague Earls, saying "In 2018, the Left put $1.5 million to get their 'AOC' person on the court," and in 2022 Newby pushed out the Commission's chair days after the chair reminded state judges of the Code of Judicial Conduct's prohibited political conduct.

+On October 22, 2024, Justice Earls announced on X: "Yes, I am officially running for re-election in 2026."